VT Community Broadband Board Meeting 8/26/21

 The board will develop policies and programs to accelerate community efforts that advance the State’s goal of achieving universal access to reliable, high-quality, affordable, fixed broadband achieving speeds of at least 100 Mbps symmetrical.

-For more information about the meeting, including how to participate online and the agenda.
-Please visit the temporary VCBB web page.
+For more information about the meeting, including how to participate online and the agenda, please visit the VCBB webpage.